dev-rajm/Rustacean/eunm-options/README.md

-# Options/Result Enums in Rust
+# Options Enum in Rust

 The Option enum lets you return either **Some** values or **None** value.